 Many credit cards have multiple versions in the same “family” of credit cards.
-For example, the Chase Sapphire Reserve, Chase Sapphire Preferred, Chase Freedom, and Chase Freedom Unlimited are all in the same “family.”
-Rather than paying the annual fee for the Chase Sapphire Preferred card, you could instead opt to downgrade to a no-annual-fee Chase Freedom credit card.
+For example, the Chase Sapphire Reserve, Chase Sapphire Preferred, Chase Freedom Flex, and Chase Freedom Unlimited are all in the same “family.”
+Rather than paying the annual fee for the Chase Sapphire Preferred card, you could instead opt to downgrade to a no-annual-fee Chase Freedom Flex card.
 Plus, there’s no additional pull on your credit, so it will not have a negative impact on your credit score (if the credit limit remains the same).

-This is exactly what I did when I wanted to apply for the Chase Sapphire Reserve card.
+This is exactly what I did when I wanted to apply for the Chase Sapphire Reserve Card.
 I already had a Chase Sapphire Preferred card, but individuals are no longer allowed to have both the Reserve and Preferred card at the same time.
 So I downgraded the Sapphire Preferred card to a Chase Freedom Unlimited card, waited two weeks, then applied for the Chase Sapphire Reserve card.
 That way, I could use the Chase Double Dip to rack up even more points.

 Keep in mind that downgrading credit cards won’t usually earn you any sign-up bonuses.
 I could have easily canceled my Chase Sapphire Preferred card, and later signed up for the Chase Freedom Unlimited card to earn the modest sign-up bonus.
 However, if you are playing the points game (that’s me), signing up for too many credit cards can limit your ability to acquire other high-value credit cards given the Chase 5/24 rule.
 So downgrading was the best option for us, even though we didn’t earn the sign-up bonus.